 Finally, the derivative of the heat transfer coefficient with respect to temperature is calculated as it was for the subcooled nucleate boiling regime.

-Thom Correlation The Thom correlation is completely unmodified from its form in the subcooled nucleate boiling regime.
-The forced convection is still calculated using the un-modified Dittus-Boelter correlation (Equation 6.115) and the boiling component of heat transfer is still calculated with Equation 6.126.
+Thom Correlation The Thom correlation is completely unmodified from its form in the subcooled nucleate boiling regime with Equation 6.127.